Laryngeal cancer research

 A few minutes before each radiotherapy treatment, amifostine is injected into a vein in your arm.
 It aims to limit the amount of damage the radiation causes to the salivary glands.
 Side effects of amifostine include low blood pressure, dizziness, flushing, chills, and feeling or being sick.
 This drug is still experimental and not used as standard treatment.
 Amifostine is not licensed in the UK.

 The LEONIDAS-2 study is looking at a medical device to stimulate the gums to increase the amount of saliva in the mouth.
 The researchers hope this will reduce the symptoms of dry mouth and improve quality of life.
+This study has closed and we are waiting for the results.

 Several studies suggest that having acupuncture appears to reduce the severity of dry mouth caused by radiotherapy in people with head and neck cancers.
 These trials are still in very early stages.
 Much larger trials are needed before we will know exactly how good acupuncture is in helping to control a dry mouth in people who have had radiotherapy for head and neck cancer.